Riot Blockchain Releases 2017 Financial Results and Provides Business Update

 - Net loss of approximately $19.8 million for 2017, including a $3.5 million loss on discontinued medical product business, compared to a net loss of approximately $4.3 million for 2016

-- Net non-cash items totalled a net charge of approximately $13.1 million for the year ended December 31, 2017
+- Net non-cash items totaled a net charge of approximately $13.1 million for the year ended December 31, 2017

 - Net cash used in operations decreased to approximately $4.4 million in 2017 from approximately $5.5 million in 2016